yikesinc/yikes-custom-login/readme.txt

 == Description ==

 Custom WP Login replaces the WordPress login flow with custom pages.
-It allows you have a complete user registration and login experience on the public-facing pages of your WordPress site.
+It allows you to have a complete user registration and login experience on the public-facing pages of your WordPress site.
 This is useful for sites who want to use WordPress' built-in users functionality, but only want to keep users on the front-end of the site and not in the WordPress dashboard.

 **Features**